 This is an invaluable resource.
 When you undertake any kind of journey in Iceland, log your trip details in Safe Travel, when you start and when you end.
 If you don’t turn up where you are supposed to be, then it will be possible to know that something has gone wrong, and a rescue attempt can be made.

 It is possible to rent emergency beacons from Safe Travel, so if you end up in trouble, you can let someone know right away.
 It’s definitely worth it!

-Fare thee well, fellow travellers!
+Fare thee well, fellow travelers!

 We hope all these pointers have pointed (see what we did there?) you in the right direction.
-If you pack properly, are in good shape and plan appropriately, you will have a lifetime of memories.
+If you pack properly, are in good shape, and plan appropriately, you will have a lifetime of memories.
 All we hope for is that we made that more likely.
 Fare thee well.

 About the Author

 Hailing from London and born into a British/Brazilian/Italian household, Joseph came to Iceland originally to complete a master’s degree in Environment and Natural Resources from the University of Iceland: the rest is history.

 Subscribe to the Icelandic Mountain Guides Blog